soudev/knowledge.mine/stuff/frontend.javascript.md

 --

-* [[GitHub] Khan / KaTeX](https://github.com/Khan/KaTeX) - is a fast, easy-to-use JavaScript library for TeX math rendering on the web

---

 * [Moment.js](http://momentjs.com/) - A javascript date library for parsing, validating, manipulating, and formatting dates.

 * [[GitHub] d3 / d3-time-format](https://github.com/d3/d3-time-format) - A JavaScript time formatter and parser inspired by strftime and strptime

+--

+* [[GitHub] Khan / KaTeX](https://github.com/Khan/KaTeX) - is a fast, easy-to-use JavaScript library for TeX math rendering on the web

+* [[GitHub] fantasyland / fantasy-land](https://github.com/fantasyland/fantasy-land) - Specification for interoperability of common algebraic structures in JavaScript

 --